pezcore/K-R-Examples/Chapter1.md

 ## 1.8 Arguments - Call by Value

-One aspect of C functions may be unfamiliar to programmers who are used to some other languages, particulary Fortran.
+One aspect of C functions may be unfamiliar to programmers who are used to some other languages, particularly Fortran.
 In C, all function arguments are passed "by value."
 This means that the called function is given the values of its arguments in temporary variables rather than the originals.
 This leads to some different properties than are seen with "call by reference" languages like